nsaunier/flir-thermal-recording/README.md

 ## Setup
 1. Begin by installing an OS on the Raspberry Pi

     You'll need minimally VLC.
-The easiest way to do so is by using [balenaEtcher](https://www.balena.io/etcher/) and [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) with desktop and recommended software.
+The easiest way to do so is by using [balenaEtcher](https://www.balena.io/etcher/) and [Raspberry Pi OS](https://www.raspberrypi.com/software/) (tested initially with [Raspbian](https://www.raspberrypi.org/downloads/raspbian/)) with desktop and recommended software.

 2. Boot the Raspberry Pi a first time to initialize the kernel correctly